 Database subsetting is that process of creating a smaller, referentially-correct copy of a larger database from real table extracts.
 Subsets can be used with, or in lieu of, masking data or synthesizing test data to reduce the costs and risks associated with full sets.
 The process of creating meaningful subsets manually is complex and laborious, considering you would have to populate smaller databases with random samples from each production table, and make sure that any relational structure between the tables was still correct in the subset.

-A new end-to-end database subsetting job wizard in the IRI Workbench GUI now makes this process faster and easier.
-The wizard — and IRI support for it — is available to licensed users of the IRI Voracity data management platform, IRI RowGen for test data generation, and IRI FieldShield for data masking.
+An end-to-end database subsetting job wizard in the IRI Workbench makes this process faster and easier.
+The wizard is available to licensed users of the IRI Voracity data management platform, IRI RowGen for test data generation, and IRI FieldShield for data masking.
 This article introduces the wizard and shows how it creates referentially-correct subsets, with options for column masking and field-preserving encryption.

 This page defines the table that will “drive” the created subset.
 Think of the driving table as the main table from where you want the subset to originate.
-So for example, if you want to subset a table of customers and all tables connected to it, you would select the table with customer info here.
+For example, if you want to subset a table of sales and all tables connected to it, you would select the table with sales info here.

-This page is where you specify the size and sort order of the subset.
-For example, to get a subset of the 100 highest purchase levels, you would sort on the purchase level field (as in this example).
+This page is where you specify the sort order of the subset.
 If you want the rows selected randomly, however, leave the Key Fields list blank.